Pothole of the Day: This one slipped through the cracks

-This pothole in Valley Ranch is a hard one to dodge.
+IRVING--This pothole in Valley Ranch is a hard one to dodge.

-It’s in Irving on MacArthur Boulevard just south of Ranch Trail.
+It's on MacArthur Boulevard just south of Ranch Trail.

 The city's been working on MacArthur lately, but it looks like this pothole slipped through the cracks.